 Estrogen is the hormone that regulates the reproductive system, health of the bones, skin, and cardiovascular system.
 When in balance, estrogen keeps the body working properly.
 However, low or high levels of estrogen result in health problems.
 Menopause is a well-known instance where the estrogen levels naturally drop in women around the age of 50, and they begin to experience symptoms, such as pain.
 Estrogen levels are linked with thyroid hormone production, and a decrease in estrogen causes a lower thyroid hormone release.
 Additionally, high levels of estrogen have also been linked to spinal and joint pain.

 After investigating the hormones that play important roles in the body’s function, it becomes clear that hormonal imbalances should be considered when looking for potential causes of secondary symptoms in those taking chronic pain medications.
 Hormones are key players in regulating the normal functioning of various systems within the body.
 Hormones, such as the thyroid hormone and estrogen, are partly responsible for pain or proper functioning within the body.

 Colorado Clinic offers full hormone evaluation for its patients and customized hormone replacement.
 This can help rectify these symptoms discussed along with further reducing patient pain!

-Call the Northern Colorado experts in pain management today at the location closest to you.
+Call the Colorado experts in pain management today at the location closest to you.